Out with the old, in with the new - Osprey has redesigned this suitcase. See a bit more info below, including comparison photos.October 2018

 Osprey Ozone Wheeled 22 Review

-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

 Ease of Transport

-The lightweight Osprey Ozone Wheeled 22 is very easy to pull thanks to its large sturdy wheels and telescoping handle that adjusts to two heights.
+The lightweight Ozone Wheeled 22 is very easy to pull thanks to its large sturdy wheels and telescoping handle that adjusts to two heights.
 The rugged wheels allow it to pull smoothly over gravel lots, though it is not quite as maneuverable as a four-wheeled swivel bag like the Samsonite Inova 20.
 Since it weighs less than five pounds, it's also easy on the arms.
 We did find that it tips over easily, particularly when loaded with heavy gear, which can certainly be annoying during transit.
 Every time we went over a curb or slight bump it would knock the bag off balance and cause it to fall to one side.
 The single-stem handle and rounded body shape also makes it difficult to add a laptop bag or purse on top of the carry-on.
 There's no structure for it to sit on, and it falls off to the side easily.
-All of this combined had us giving this bag one of the lowest score for Ease of Transport.
+All of this combined had us giving this bag one of the lowest scores for Ease of Transport.

 Our testers did like the features on this bag.
 The outer pocket has several organizer slots for your phone or other travel essentials, and there's an additional zippered compartment inside.
 On the top of the bag there's another large zippered compartment for stowing your sunglasses or liquids-in-a-bag for quick access when going through security; however, that compartment sits into the main bag, so if you've filled up the main compartment with lots of clothing then it will be challenging to fit anything else in that upper pocket.
 The exterior compression straps can be used to cinch the bag down or secure a sweater or jacket.
 The interior has several divided zippered compartments as well, which is handy for securing smaller items, like a phone charger, separately from the rest of your items.

 As one of the lightest bags in this review, this model does sacrifice a bit on durability.
-The fabrics used are some of the thinnest (210D nylon) and the zippers are not very bulky.
+The fabrics used are some of the thinnest (210D nylon), and the zippers are not very bulky.
 The handle and wheels make up for this though, and are both quite sturdy, as is the lightweight framing system that gives this bag its shape.
-The wheels are housed inside the frame, protecting them from damage, but we'd hesitate to check this bag as conveyor belts and random sharp edges could easily damage thin nylon.
+The wheels are housed inside the frame, protecting them from damage, but we'd hesitate to check this bag as conveyor belts, and random sharp edges could easily damage thin nylon.

 At 4 lbs 10 oz, this was the lightest carry-on of all the bags in this review by over a pound.
 As we mentioned previously, the lighter weight means a bit of a sacrifice on durability and stability, but this bag is much easier to lift into the overhead bin or carry down a flight of stairs, particularly because you can't pack that much in it.